 Currently a new PPF account can be opened at designated branches of State Bank of India.

 Features of SBI Public Provident Fund Account

-Some of the key features and benefits of Public Provident Fund Scheme are mentioned here:
+Some of the key features and benefits of the Public Provident Fund Scheme are mentioned here:

-- Minimum annual investment required to keep a SBI PPF account active is Rs.
+- Minimum annual investment required to keep an SBI PPF account active is Rs.
 500.

 - Maximum investment allowed in the SBI PPF account is Rs.
 1.5 lakhs annually.

-- PPF Deposits can be made in lump sum as well as through a maximum of 12 installments annually.
+- PPF Deposits can be made in a lump sum as well as through a maximum of 12 instalments annually.

-- SBI PPF account deposits can be made both via online route (mobile/internet banking) as well as offline route (cheque/cash).
+- SBI PPF account deposits can be made both via the online route (mobile/internet banking) as well as an offline route (cheque/cash).

 - If you open a PPF Account, you are allowed to provide details of a family member as nominee for PPF account at the time of opening the account.
 The nominee details can be updated at any time in the future.